tjoyner/ofvioletsandlicorice/chapter9.md

 Daniel sat on the bed.
 He thought that if he had quickly packed his suitcase and had left a couple of hours ago, he wouldn't have had to listen to this confession, return to this story.
 But no, he had stopped, he had slept, and now he was in it entirely.

-He said: "First we'll look for your brother.
+He said, "First we'll look for your brother.
 That's what we need the most from you right now.
 Baravalle is too excited from his conquest to try to reason with."

 He offered her his hand, she took it.
 Daniel held her close.
 Then he helped her up and they walked down the hall toward the stairs.
 Flop didn't follow.